 “I believe not only in the physical well-being didi rugby offers children but also in the other social and mental aspects it provides too.
 Whatever path a child chooses to take in later life, the benefits of fundamental movement and physical skills cannot be understated.”

 Kiri knows a thing or two about rugby too!
 Having played competitive rugby from an early age, she represented Great Britain University 7s team, captained the University if Wales Institute (now Cardiff Met) and has a BSC in Sport and Physical Education.

 “I lived and worked in Sydney for over four years where I gained a lot of experience in sport development and customer relations so I can’t wait to launch this new didi rugby franchise,” added Kiri.

 Rich meanwhile, has taught physical education and special educational needs for 40 years.
 As part of that work, he qualified as a councillor and specialised in working with students who suffer from anxiety.

 He is a Level 3 rugby coach and has been involved with coaching Kenilworth RFC.
 He has also coached Lichfield Ladies in the Premiership, the Midlands Women’s team and has been involved with England’s Regional Higher Performance Academy.

 This ever-active grandfather is still playing the game too – for Kenilworth Pirates vets.

 “I am driven to explain the importance of physical activity, fun, health and well-being in all ages,” said Rich.

-Didi Rugby founder Vicky Macqueen says she is delighted to welcome Kiri and Rich on board.
+didi rugby founder Vicky Macqueen is delighted to have Kiri and Rich on board.